About Judy Rodman

 - Plays keyboard, mandolin and guitar.

-- Professional voice teacher and performance coach for many musical genres and hundreds of singers include recording artists Bryan White, Mat Kearney, Radney Foster, Pam Tillis, Chelsea Field, Winfield's Locket, Angeleena Prestly, all other artists listed under "Producer" above.
+- Professional vocal coach for many musical genres and thousands of singers and speakers including recording artists Kasey Musgraves, Victoria Adia, Kelsie May, Bryan White, Mat Kearney, Radney Foster, Pam Tillis, Angaleena Presley, Winfield's Locket, Flyte Three, Marky Silvers, Dakota Bradley, Preston James, Casey Thrasher, Dave Ramsey company speakers including Jon Acuff, voiceover talent Linda Bruno, minister/counselor Terry Smith, all other artists listed under "Producer" above.

-- Developer of national vocal seminars and professional workshops.
-Keynote speaker on the voice.
+- Developer of national vocal seminars and professional workshops as well as keynote concerts.

 PUBLIC SPEAKER, ACTOR:

 - Keynote speaker, seminar and workshop host on topics related to voice and music production.
-Presentations given to groups including Indie Connect, Middle Tennessee State University, University of Northern Alabama, Darren Butler Acting Studio, El Paso Acting School, Musician's Union and various churches and other venues.
+Presentations given to groups including Indie Connect, Middle Tennessee State University, University of Northern Alabama, Darren Butler Acting Studio, El Paso Acting School, Musician's Union, PCG Nashville Artist Bootcamps and various churches and other venues.

 - Radio ID voice-overs for the Tanner Company, Memphis, TN